kch0p/kch0p/README.md

 **Current Projects/Interests**

-- Finishing my quantitative thesis on police stops in the city of Berkeley, and the larger overall impacts of changes in minor infractions policing in other cities throughout the US.
+- Finishing my quantitative thesis on critiques of Veil-of-Darkness benchmark methods using 3M California RIPA stops.

 - Taking 2 climate modelling and analysis classes and adding their projects to my portfolio.